rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

     *  Allow WebView to open bank web domain.
 	  A lot of payment methods within Snap, redirect the customer to the bank's website.
 Your mobile developer needs to ensure that the app allows WebView to open the bank's website domains.
 All domains needs to be whitelisted, as the customers can use any issuing bank credit card with any website domain.
 - For testing or on Sandbox environment, allow WebView to open Midtrans simulator domain: https://simulator.midtrans.com.
+- Due to Webview's default behavior, sometimes it can fail to redirect to app-based deeplink url (for payment methods that utilize mobile app e.g: GoPay, ShopeePay, etc.).
+To address this, you may need to [implement the following configuration to your Webview](#customer-fails-to-be-redirected-to-gojek-deeplink-on-mobile-app-what-should-i-do).
 Those configs may be found on app config/manifest.
 Or specific code when calling WebView.

 **Reason:**